 - International fees

-This course provides the expertise and skills in global governance and diplomacy required to pursue a fruitful career within international organisations, their member states, or a non-governmental organisation operating within global politics.
+This programme provides the expertise and skills in global governance and diplomacy required to pursue a fruitful career within international organisation, their member states, or a non-governmental organisation operating within global politics.

-Throughout the course you will gain a deeper understanding of the transnational nature of governance and diplomacy.
-You will analyse the transnational governance regimes that seek to address global challenges, questioning why such regimes succeed or fail.
-You will also examine the politics underpinning current diplomatic practice and the obstacles to change.
+Throughout the programme you will gain a deeper understanding of the transnational nature of governance and diplomacy.
+You will analyse the transnational governance regimes that seek to address global challenges, questioning why such regimes succeed or fail, along with the politics underpinning current diplomatic practice and the obstacles to change.

-The practical focus of the course will ensure you are well-equipped to succeed in this field, with advanced knowledge of lobbying, report writing, negotiating, and campaigning.
+The practical focus of the programme will ensure you are well-equipped to succeed in this field, with advanced knowledge of lobbying, report writing, negotiating, and campaigning.

-This course features research-led teaching informed by the research that occurs in the European Centre for the Responsibility to Protect, recognised internationally for its work on atrocity prevention, the Centre for Democratic Politics, and the Centre for Global Development.
+This programme features research-led teaching informed by the research that occurs in the European Centre for the Responsibility to Protect, recognised internationally for its work on atrocity prevention, the Centre for Democratic Engagement, and the Centre for Global Development.